 Performing a baseline cybersecurity assessment is the start of a commitment to a comprehensive, effective and efficient SecOps practice and risk-managed organization.
 Organizations that then choose to respond to identified gaps and areas of opportunity predictably achieve rapid gains around documenting and maturing the low-hanging fruit and opportunities that involve a low level of effort in the first year.

 SecOps managers may use this as a strategic play to identify areas of risk and rapid gains garnered by the team over a 1-2 year period.
 While achieving strategic cultural transformation, managers also need to set expectations about the projected declined rate as an organization becomes more mature over time.

 One of the largest areas of challenge for an organization in the middle of their journey centers around threat detection operations and a big data world with complex, large-scale, dynamic assets and operations for a business.
 This is an area of increased risk for organizations with notable architectural changes, such as migration to work from home and cloud solutions in the 2020 pandemic.
 With a massive increase of data and maturation of attacks and new architectures including cloud and 5G, all executives must address these critical changes in an organization in light of security needs.

-Leaders in industry embrace frameworks as a way to systematically prioritize and embrace change towards the desired maturity.
+Leaders in the industry embrace frameworks as a way to systematically prioritize and embrace change towards the desired maturity.
 Leaders are also able to handle much larger volumes of data, and massive amounts of meta-data, much more efficiently with more automated correlation, enrichment and enablement than immature organizations.